SpringStudent/LambdaThrow/README.md

 # What's LambdaThrow

-java throws exceptions using lambda,Parameter verification can be performed with Swagger's @APIModelProperty,really sweet.
+java throws exceptions using lambda,Parameter verification can be performed with Swagger's APIModelProperty annoation,really sweet.

 ### Env Require